fumitoh/modelx/doc/source/tutorial.rst

 To see how this works, let's continue with the previous example.
 In the last example, we manually set the issue age ``x0`` of the policy to 50, and the policy term ``n`` to 10.
+We'll extend this example and create policies as dynamic spaces with with different policy attributes.
-Assume we have 3 polices with the following attributes:
+Assume we have 3 term life polices with the following attributes:

 =========  =========  ===========
 Policy ID  Issue Age  Policy Term